 Acai berry is essentially the newest super food, and one that has received a great deal of press recently.
 It may not be the weight loss fruit that many people claimed it was, but acai berries are still rich in phytonutrients like the blueberry, and the antioxidant levels are off the charts.

 Almonds are an underrated food.
 They contain zinc, a key nutrient for maintaining a balanced mood – and have both iron and healthy fats.
 Healthy fats are an important part of a balanced diet, and low iron levels have been known to cause brain fatigue, which can contribute to both anxiety and a lack of energy.

 Chocolate – especially pure dark chocolate without the added sugars or milks – is also a great food for those living with anxiety and stress.
 Chocolate reduces cortisol – the stress hormone that causes anxiety symptoms.
-There are also compounds inside dark chocolate that improve mood.
+There are also compounds inside dark chocolate that improves mood.

 Maca root is not exactly a popular food item in grocery stores, but the powder can be added to several foods and beverages and is found in a variety of health food stores.
 It's believed that this root has more phytonutrients than nearly every type of fruit and vegetable, including magnesium and iron – two important nutrients for controlling anxiety.
 It also is often used for healthy stamina and energy.

 Healthy eating is one of the best ways to control anxiety and stress.
 In fact, one of the best things you can add to your diet is more water.
 Many studies have found that dehydration affects as many as 25% of those with persistent stress or more, and dehydration is known to cause more anxiety.

 As for foods, anything with magnesium, vitamin B12 (and other B vitamins), zinc, and antioxidants can be beneficial for helping you deal with stress.
 There are also herbal supplements like kava and passionflower that may be valuable for anxiety.

 Food is NOT the only answer.